naib864/regolith-config/README.md

 `./regolith-config/install-scripts/install.sh`

-This will install the regolith-de with my configs and the themes I used from the sources stated below.
+This will install the regolith-de, sddm and betterlockscreen with my configs and the themes I used from the sources stated below.
-Sddm will replace lightdm, betterlockscreen will be put in place of the gnome-flashback screensaver, polybar will replace i3-bar.
+It will also install some programs I use, so make sure to edit that before using my script.

 # Credits